Below we summarize the full set

 Virtually

-all ID Token handling can be off-loaded
+all U-Prove Token handling can be off-loaded

 securely from the User’s trusted module to the User’s interposed device.
 This

-allows for literally millions of ID Tokens
+allows for literally millions of U-Prove Tokens

 to be issued in such a manner